opendr-eu/opendr/docs/reference/installation.md

 sudo docker run --gpus all -p 8888:8888 opendr/opendr-toolkit:cuda
 ```

-# Build the TX-2 docker image yourself
+# Build the docker image yourself on a Nvidia embedded device
-You can also build the corresponding docker image on a Nvidia-TX2:
+You can also build the corresponding docker image on a Nvidia embedded device (supported: TX-2, Xavier-NX and AGX):

-Note that TX-2 should be flashed with Jetpack 4.6 and that this might take a while (~4-5h).
+Note that the embedded device should be flashed with Jetpack 4.6 and that this might take a while (~4-5h).

-To enable GPU usage on TX-2 within docker, first edit `/etc/docker/daemon.json` in order to set the default docker runtime:
+To enable GPU usage on the embedded device within docker, first edit `/etc/docker/daemon.json` in order to set the default docker runtime:
 ```
 {
     "runtimes": {